-The Council proposes to upgrade the plant to increase the population equivalent from it's current 3,000 by an additional PE of 5,000.
-The scheme design for the WWTP has been advertised and the preliminary programme expects the plant to be operational by mid-2009.
+The Council proposes to upgrade the plant to increase the population equivalent from its current 3,000 by an additional PE of 5,000.
+The scheme design for the WWTP has been advertised and the preliminary programme expects the plant to be operational before the end of 2009.